 The Employee Benefits Survey produces data on participation on a variety of non-wage compensation items.
 More information on benefits in small firms is available in Employee Benefits in Small Private Establishments, 1996 BLS Bulletin 2507 (PDF 530K).

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, White-collar workers more likely to receive disability benefits in small establishments on the Internet at http://www.bls.gov/opub/ted/1999/may/wk3/art04.htm (visited December 08, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, White-collar workers more likely to receive disability benefits in small establishments at https://www.bls.gov/opub/ted/1999/may/wk3/art04.htm (visited September 22, 2023).